Baroness Mary Vetsera: Death

 After Kaspar had refused to die with him, the crown prince proposed a suicide pact to Vetsera.
 While he probably just did not want to die alone, Vetsera seemingly perceived the plans as the dramatic union-in-death of star-crossed lovers.
 She wrote: "If I could give him my life I should be glad to do it, for what does life mean for me?"
 In her farewell note to her sister, she wrote "we are both going blissfully into the uncertain beyond."

 On 29 January 1889, the imperial couple hosted a family dinner party before leaving for Budapest, Kingdom of Hungary.
 The crown prince excused himself and travelled to the hunting lodge in Mayerling, where he arranged for a day of shooting for 30 January.
 When his valet, Johann Loschek knocked on his door to wake him up early in the morning, he received no answer.
 Rudolf's hunting companion, Count Joseph von Hoyos-Stichstenstein joined him, and they tried to open the door.

 In the end, Loschek smashed in a door panel with a hammer and opened the door from the inside.
 In the dark room, he found the crown prince sitting motionless by the side of the bed, leaning forward and bleeding from the mouth.
 Vetsera's body lay on the bed, with rigor mortis having already set in.
-Later it was determined that the crown prince had first shot Vetsera, then himself.